antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 1. **Install [.NET Core 3][core-installation]** and Update Visual Studio to 2019 Preview version (Visual Studio 2017 will only support up to .NET Core 2.2).

 1. **Start from a working solution**.
 Ensure the solution opens, builds, and runs without any issues.

+1. **Update NuGet packages**.
+It is always a good practice to use the latest versions of NuGet packages before any migration.
+If your application is referencing any NuGet packages, update them to the latest version.
+Ensure your application builds successfully.
+In case of any NuGet errors, downgrade the version and find the latest one that doesn't break the application.

 1. **Run [.NET Portability Analyzer][api-port]** to determine if there are any APIs your application depends on that are missing from .NET Core.
-If there are, you have a few options:
-    * Remove unsupported APIs or replace them with those that are included in .NET Core
-    * Split your project into two projects, one that only contains usages of APIs that are available in .NET Core, the other contains the rest.
-This way, you get the best of both worlds without losing any features for your existing .NET Framework users; you'll only have to migrate the first project.
+In case there are, you need to refactor your code to avoid dependencies on not supported in .NET Core APIs.
+Sometimes it's possible to find an alternative APIs that provide needed functionality.
+Another option would be to move all code containing .NET Framework-only APIs to a separate project and leave that project on .NET Framework while migrating the rest to .NET Core.

 1. **Replace `packages.config` with `PackageReference`**.
 If your project uses NuGet packages, you will need to add the same NuGet packages to the new .NET